-Within two months of completion of the audit, the Certified FEP Auditor shall submit the following information to Environment Canterbury, using the Electronic FEP Audit Data Reporting Form, available from Environment Canterbury On-line Services:
+Within two months of completion of the audit, the Certified FEP Auditor shall submit the following information to Environment Canterbury, using the FEP Audit Reporting Form supplied to them:

-- Name of Certified FEP Auditor;

-- Date of Audit;

-- Name of Farm;

-- Farm Type;

-- Consent Number(s) covered by the Audit containing FEP audit requirements;

-- Overall Grade;

-- Version of OVERSEER[®] or equivalent model approved by the Chief Executive of Environment Canterbury ;

-- Nitrogen (N) Loss;

-- \circ Current year N Loss if less or equal to the consented NLL; or

-- Average of latest 4 years N Loss if current N Loss is greater than the consented NLL - Losses under the same version of OVERSEER[®] or equivalent model approved by the Chief Executive of Environment Canterbury
+- Resource Consent Number(s) covered by the Audit containing FEP audit requirements; - Date of Audit; - Name of the Certified FEP Auditor - Farm Type (Primary, Secondary and ISO Programme if applicable); - Overall Grade (if the property falls within multiple nutrient management zones (zone), the grade will be reported against the predominant zone); - Version of OVERSEER® or equivalent model approved by the Chief Executive of Environment Canterbury; - Nitrogen (N) loss(es) as described in the appendix of the resource consent please note that: - Current year N loss(es) if less or equal to the consented NLL; or - Average of latest 4 years N loss(es) if current N Loss is greater than the consented NLL(s) - Losses under the same version of OVERSEER® or equivalent model approved by the Chief Executive of Environment Canterbury.

-If the current year N Loss is greater than the consented NLL and the farmer does not have records of the latest 4 years N losses, the Certified FEP Auditor shall:
+If the current year N loss(es) is/are greater than the consented NLL and the farmer does not have records of the latest 4 years N losses, the Certified FEP Auditor shall:

-- Report the current year N Loss; and - NLL as defined in the appendix of the resource consent please note that: - The NLL shall be updated prior to the audit; - Baseline GMP and GMP Loss Rate can be found in the Farm Portal Farm Report
+- Report the current year N loss(es); and - NLL(s) as defined in the appendix of the resource consent please note that the NLL(s) shall be updated prior to the audit in line with the new version of OVERSEER®; - LOC for each target and objective (if the property falls within multiple nutrient management zones (zone), the grade will be reported against the predominant zone (based on hectares).